department-of-veterans-affairs/va.gov-team/products/va-mobile-app/research/ux/README.md

 The goals of our UX research for 2022 were:
 - Better understand who is using the VA mobile app & why
 - Understand pain points experienced by users who are blind or have low vision
-- Lay groundwork to ensure the structure and organization of the app makes sense and can accommodate the new features we have identified as of interest on our roadmap.
+- Lay groundwork to ensure the structure and organization of the app makes sense and can accommodate the new features we have identified as of interest on our roadmap (IA & navigation).
 - Identify usability obstacles for new features

 ### Activites and Output